bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 The following few lines of codes demonstrate the simplicity and time-saving benefits of using BentoML.
 Here, we first create a BentoService instance and then use the BentoService **pack method** to bundle our trained movie review model together.
 Finally, we use the BentoService **save method** to save this BentoService bundle, which is now ready for inference.
 This process eliminates the needs for reproducing the same prediction service for testing and production environment - making it easier for data science teams to deploy their models.

 By default, the BentoService bundle is saved under  :code: `~/bentoml/repository/directory`.
-Users could also modify the model repository through BentoML's standalone component  :code: `YataiService`, for more information, please visit here: https://docs.bentoml.org/en/latest/concepts.html#model-management
+Users could also modify the model repository through BentoML's standalone component  :code: `YataiService`, for more information, please visit `here <https://docs.bentoml.org/en/latest/concepts.html#model-management>`_

 .. code-block:: python